 This method of editing uses the associated Leader dialog and Properties panel to modify the properties of a Leader Dimension object.

 The Leader dialog (the first image) and the Leader mode of the Properties panel (the second image)

 During placement, the Leader mode of the Properties panel can be accessed by pressing the Tab key.
 Once the Leader Dimension object is placed, all options appear.

 After placement, the Leader dialog can be accessed by:

 Placing the cursor over the Leader Dimension object, right-clicking then choosing Properties from the context menu.

-If the Properties panel is already active, by selecting the Leader Dimension object.
+If the Properties panel is already active, select the Leader Dimension object.

-After selecting the Leader Dimension object, select the Properties panel from the Panels button in the bottom right section of the workspace, or by selecting View » Panels » Properties from the main menu.
+After selecting the Leader Dimension object, select the Properties panel from the Panels button at the bottom right of the design space or select View » Panels » Properties from the main menus.